Vasavi-github/SQL_Challenge/CASE study #2 Pizza runner/README.md

 ### **5.Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant** ingredients
 For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"

---5.Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
--- For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
 ```sql
 SELECT
   order_id,